openharmony/third_party_cangjie_runtime/README.md

-# Cangjie Runtime and Cangjie Standard Library
+# Cangjie Runtime and Cangjie Standard Library (beta feature)

 In the Cangjie programming language, program execution depends on the capabilities of the runtime and standard library.
 The Cangjie Runtime, as a lightweight and efficient fundamental engine, is responsible for managing core resources such as memory and threads during program execution.
 The Cangjie Language Standard Library provides feature-rich built-in libraries covering data structures, common algorithms, mathematical computations, regular expressions, system interactions, file operations, network communications, and other functionalities, which can meet most development needs.